The Cost of Localization

 - Make sure you tell your translators or translation partner that they should highlight when they come across that doesn’t culturally fit in their market

-It’s often advisable to do this before translation, in case your content just cannot be used in that target market.
-Many examples could be used, but let’s imagine you’ve developed a game with a reward system that gives cute animals as rewards.
+We would advise you to do this before translation, in case the target market just cannot use your content.
+Let’s imagine you’ve developed a game with a reward system that gives cute animals as rewards.
 What your definition of a cute animal may be something quite offensive in some cultures.
 You’re unlikely to want the cost of redeveloping or redesigning the whole game, so you may decide not to translate for that market any more.

 The cost of translation of your content varies greatly depending on how you will approach this very important step.
 Companies may choose from a variety of different translation methods, such as:

 - Native speaking employees

 - Via a translation agency

 Each of these methods comes with advantages and disadvantages for companies, with different costs and quality levels.
 Each language will likely also come at a different cost.
 We caution that people who work for free often don’t feel incentivised to complete translations on time and to a high standard..